 She didn't recognize the great Don Blaine.
-She was taking me for an accompanist here.
+She was taking me I'd introduced her to the agency for an accompanist here.
 I grinned.
 "Delighted!"

-Her voice was like a flute While I caressed the keys and she sang, the accompanist stuck his head in and I shooed him out behind her
+Her voice was like a flute heard in a dream.
+That's the only way I can describe it.
+While I caressed the keys and she sang, the accompanist stuck his head in and I shooed him out behind her